spirosrap/Deep-Reinforcement-Learning/General/DeepRL.md

 Value functions provide the expected return after an action or a (state,action) pair.

+*Whereas the reward signal indicates what is good in an immediate sense, a value function specifies what is good in the long run.*

 $V^{\pi}(s)=\underset{\tau \sim \pi}{\operatorname{E}}\left[R(\tau) | s_{0}=s\right]$ Start in $s$ and the continue from there by sampling from $\pi$

 $Q^{\pi}(s, a)=\underset{\tau \sim \pi}{\mathrm{E}}\left[R(\tau) | s_{0}=s, a_{0}=a\right]$ Start in $s$ and select action $a$, then sample.